langchain4j/langchain4j/docs/docs/integrations/embedding-models/mistralai.md

 More details on how to get your MistralAI API key can be found [here](https://docs.mistral.ai/#api-access)

 ## Embedding
-Embedding MistralAI model allow you to embed sentences, and use it into your application is simple.
+The MistralAI Embeddings model allows you to embed sentences, and using it in your application is simple.
 We provide a simple example to get you started with MistralAI Embeddings model integration.

 Create a class and add the following code.